 Amazon is a great place to buy a vacuum sealer.
 There are dozens of different options at several price points.
 You can see a wide range of options, from a $30 sealer for consumer use on up to a $4,000 industrial grade sealer.

 And since commercial vacuum sealers are expensive items, you'll probably get free shipping, even if you don't have Amazon Prime.
 Sellers have to provide this to keep up in such a competitive market.

 The user reviews are also a great source of information.
 No, you can't always trust that people are honest or knowledgeable enough to provide a fair assessment, but they are still helpful, especially if you know how to read them (yes, there's a knack to it).
 For more info, you can check out our article Can You Trust Amazon Reviews?
 (See also How to Buy Online: Teach Yourself About Technical Products and Buy What You Can Truly Love.)

 Amazon also has their own warranty program.
 Buying their extended warranty is an excellent idea on high ticket items, but even if you don't, they'll still take return/replace your sealer within the first 30 days for free--and if you can make a good case, they will even accept returns beyond that date.

-Amazon is also the only website that carries such a wide range of brands, so your can really compare and contrast different sealers.
+Amazon is also the only website that carries such a wide range of brands, so you can really compare different sealers.
 In fact, they have so many different products that it can be hard for buyers to choose if they're not sure what to look for.